RCN-ECS/CnGV/notebook/20200922_MA_PartialSimResults.md

 *Purple* = True GxE value is zero
 *Orange* = True GxE value is not zero

+### Notes for below graph: add color legend, use "P-value" instead of "Pvalue", be consistent with whatever terms we decide on for N-pop and GxE.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/923_GxEAnovaVsEmm_updated.png)

 **GxE Means**

+### Notes for below graph: Why isn't this colored like the last one?
+Same comments on terminology as last graph.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/923_GxEMeans_EmmvsAnova.png)

 ## Parameter Coverage

+### Notes for below graph: Not for manuscript or supp mat (?) but useful for evaluation.

 **N_env = N_pop**